Felix-Hz/aws-wordpress-cdk/README.md

 <details>
 <summary><strong>Scalable</strong></summary>

 Auto Scaling Groups allow to automatically add or remove EC2 instances based on demand, ensuring that the application can handle fluctuations of traffic elegantly.
-Additionally, I utilize Multi-AZ deployments for high availability, distributing my resources across multiple Availability Zones to increase fault tolerance.
+RDS Aurora has built-in Multi-AZ configuration, read-replica and scales up on demand.
+All of this also allows high availability to increase fault tolerance.

 </details>
 <details>
 <summary><strong>Cost-effective</strong></summary>
-By leveraging managed services and pay-as-you-go pricing models, I can minimize infrastructure costs while still meeting my performance and scalability requirements.
+By leveraging managed services and pay-as-you-go pricing models, I can minimize infrastructure costs while still meeting performance and scalability requirements.
 </details>

 ### References